 Refrigerate leftovers and store in an airtight container.
 You can store this in a mason jar for optimal freshness, but please note this is not a shelf stable recipe.

-If you peeled the tomatoes, leftovers will last for up to 2 weeks--just know, the longer this sits, the more pickled it gets!
+Leftovers will last for up to 2 weeks--just know, the longer this sits, the more pickled it gets!

 💭Top Tip